holidaygarrison/Group3/README.md

 ## Languages & Techniques:
-Developed primarily using PHP with some Javascript<br>
+Developed primarily using PHP with the CodeIgniter4 framwork and Javascript<br>
-Styled using Bootstrap
+Styled using Bootstrap 5 with some jQuery for some of Bootstrap's components.

 ## Objective:
-Create a social media site where users can interact with friends and post about things.
+Create a social media site where users can interact with friends and post about memes.

 ## Description: